Serg-Norseman/AquaLog/README.md

 - Calculator (converters of units of measure);
 - Tray (+autorun, +hide at startup, +minimize on close);
 - Embedded "nano"-TSDB with "swinging door" compression;
-- Simple data monitor via Arduino and COM-port;
+- Simple data monitor via Arduino and COM-port/TCP;
 - Multilingual: English, Russian;
 - Export to XLS and CSV (measures and maintenance);
 - Export to RTF (aquarium's logbook);